India boosts fertiliser imports from Canada, Israel as Russian supply disrupted

 India is boosting fertiliser imports from nations including Canada and Israel to ensure sufficient supplies for the coming summer sowing season after the disruption of shipments caused by Russia's invasion of Ukraine.

-India is a leading importer of fertilisers for its huge agriculture sector, which employs about 60 percent of the country's workforce and accounts for 15 percent of the $2.7 trillion economy.
+India is a leading importer of fertilisers for its huge agriculture sector, which employs about 60% of the country's workforce and accounts for 15% of the $2.7 trillion economy.

 He said India will have a comfortable opening stock, about a quarter of the overall amount of fertilisers needed for the summer season.